jakesco/fibbin/README.md

 ```
 to pull the latest `fibbin-cleaup` code.

+> Note: building submodules fails on cloudflare pages.
+> I'm removing the submodule for now until this issue is resolved.
+> In the mean time, develop the cron job separately.

 Cloudflare workers are managed using `wrangler`.

 Use `wrangler whoami` to get your account ID.